 2.2 Classification system

 The A-income statistics is tabulated on municipalities, type of a-income gender and age.

-Total A-income and Payouts after deduction of tax etc. The population is also divided into income brackets based on total a-income pre- and post taxes and contributions.
+The population is also divided into income brackets based on total a-income pre- and post taxes and contributions.

 2.3 Sector coverage